-- > Start organising permits at least one month in advance as these procedures take time - > Have all of your sample data entered correctly to facilitate the process
+- > Start organising permits at least one month in advance as these procedures take time - Have all of your sample data entered correctly to facilitate the process - Also refer to Annex IV-14 When you Travel in Country and to Leipzig38

 In some countries you will need to get permits to collect data and samples prior to beginning of the study.
 Permits are most commonly obtained from the ministry of environment or an authority within the ministry.
-However, the different ministries, authorities, types of required documents and permits as well as procedures will vary among countries.
+However, the different ministries, authorities, types of required documents and permits as well as procedures will vary among countries.38